 I no longer hear the birds in their song as I set off on my 4 mile hike up into the mountains in summer’s 40 degree heat with suitcase in tow.
 Swearing like a trooper, foot-slogging against traffic at supersonic speeds, as paths are yet to be invented in this part of Italy.
 My watery eyes gaze upon the magnificent scenery that consoles me as I try to make sense and reason for my sudden misfortune.

 Schlepping onwards and upwards overdosing on vitamin D under the sun’s ultraviolet rays, muttering promises of selling up and moving to a town or city where its accommodating.

 Voila!!!
 After 40minutes of lugging half a wardrobe I never needed, an odd yet kind perverted weirdo pulls up at the roadside and offers to take me to my village high up in the sky.
 How could I refuse I instantly convinced my weary sun-burnt self, gasping desperately, collapsing into his old Ford Fiesta.
-Wearing a smile of relief, he throws me a toothless one in return, capped with hungry eyes, and mine performs a back flip as I think to myself 'oooh shit!'
+Wearing a smile of relief, he throws me a toothless one in return, capped with hungry eyes, mine performs a back flip as I think to myself ‘oooh shit!’

 Our conversation went something like this:

 Creep: “How old are you?”